The service, which is available either online or free from all telephones, whether landline or mobile is available throughout Wales.

-Sometimes it’s difficult to know which service to contact and when, so introducing this memorable three-digit number will make it easier not just to access health information and advice if you are ill and unsure what to do but to also access urgent care once your GP surgery has closed.
+Sometimes it’s difficult to know which service to contact and when, so introducing this memorable three-digit number will make it easier not just to access health information and advice if you are ill or injured and unsure what to do, but to also access urgent care once your GP surgery has closed.

 Calling 111 will help to signpost you to the right service – for example, a GP, nurse, pharmacist or a Minor Injury Unit – where you will often be seen far more quickly than in Emergency Departments, which focus on patients with major illnesses or injuries that can only be treated there.

-Remember, 999 should only ever be used when there is a life-threatening emergency, so if it is not an emergency, use 111.
+Remember, 999 should only ever be used when there is a serious or life-threatening emergency.

 Whether you have had a good experience or you think we could have done better, you can tell us by taking this survey.